steqeq/0000/README.md

 	sudo apt autoremove rocm-dkms rocm-dev rocm-utils

-### Installing Development Packages for Cross Compilation
+### Installing Development Applications for Cross Compilation
-It is recommended that you develop and test development packages on different systems.
+It is recommended that you develop and test applications on different systems.
 For example, some development or build systems may not have an AMD GPU installed.
 In this scenario, you must avoid installing the ROCk kernel driver on the development system.

-Instead, install the following development subset of packages:
+Instead, install the following development subset of applications:

 	sudo apt update
 	sudo apt install rocm-dev